Don’t miss out on these amazing road trips!

 Twist and turn through the winding roads between two historic gold-mining towns.
 Take in the amazing views and don’t forget to take deep breaths as you’ll be over two miles above sea level.

 See the amazing Columbia Gorge on a highway built purely for scenery.
-This drive gives you views of waterfalls and mountains, and there are plenty of pull offs.
+This drive gives you views of waterfalls and mountains, and there are plenty of pull-offs.
+Here are 21 best hikes in the Columbia River Gorge from short and easy day hikes to multi-day backpacking trips.

 6. Skyline Drive